MesutUluag/AngularShoppingListAndRecipeProjectFrontend/README.md

-# Project
+# Angular Recipe to Shoppinglist Project

-1. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

-2. Project uses firebase for backend functionality.
+1. Project uses firebase for backend functionality.
 Database uses nosql.
     * If you want to use it with database functionality you should go firebase, create project and create a real-time database.
     * Base url will be like https://recipeandshoppinglistbackend-default-rtdb.firebaseio.com/ - you should change base url in accordance with firebase generated url.
     * Authentication is also uses firebase authentication.
 You should set your rules as below shown example